Bangladeshi football league system: Men's system

+Regional leagues

+The district football leagues in Bangladesh are administered by their respective District Football Associations (DFA), all of which were established across the country's 64 districts in 2008.
+These associations operate under the supervision of the District Football League Committee of the Bangladesh Football Federation (BFF).
+With the exception of the Dhaka Football League, district leagues function outside the national football league pyramid.
+Although district football leagues officially exist in every district, many are currently inactive or nonoperational.
+Notably, Mymesingh and Khulna have two of the oldest football leagues in the country.

 Qualification for cups

 Domestic cups

 The primary domestic cup competition in Bangladesh is the Federation Cup.
 The cup competition is currently only open to Bangladesh Football League clubs and runs simultaneously with the league season.
 The winners of the tournament were previously given entry to the preliminary stages of the AFC Cup.
 The Independence Cup is mainly open to Premier League clubs, however, Services teams and Bangladesh Championship League clubs are also eligible to participate given they receive permission from the Bangladesh Football Federation (BFF).

 Continental competition

 As of the 2025–26 season, the Bangladesh Football League champions qualify for the AFC Challenge League preliminary stage.
-However, if the league champions are not able to attain AFC licensing, league runners-up or Federation Cup winners are elected to participate in AFC competitions.
+However, if the league champions are not able to attain AFC licensing, league runners-up, given they have attained the proper license, or Federation Cup winners are elected to participate in AFC competitions.